-Step over the threshold and make this home for the length of your stay.
+Step over the threshold and make this your home for the length of your stay.
 Relax in the colourful spaces within- relish the quirky and lovingly chosen decor.
-Breath in the clean sweet (website hidden) soothed by sights and sounds around you- the gentle waterfall you can hear if you sit quietly downstairs. waking in the night to silence or the occasional owl hooting.
+Breath in the clean sweet air.
+Be soothed by sights and sounds around you- the gentle waterfall you can hear if you sit quietly downstairs. waking in the night to silence or the occasional owl hooting.
 The scent of log fires greets you as you return from a local walk.

 This is a 3 bed room terraced cottage in Snowdonia, at the edge of the Lleyn peninsula.
 It is close to the town of Porthmadog.
 Located on a B road - easy access and no problem to find with a satnav.

-The house has a good size sitting room with a wood burning stove- enough logs provided for a couple of nights, extras can be bought at the local shop or I can arrange to have them delivered. a halogen heater and a small oil filled radiator are available for instant heat.Fire blanket, fire extinguisher, first aid kit and torch on shelf next to fire place.
+The house has a good size sitting room with a wood burning stove- enough logs provided for your stay- extras can be bought from the local shop. a halogen heater and a small oil filled radiator are available for instant heat.Fire blanket, fire extinguisher, first aid kit and torch on shelf next to fire place.
 Lots of choice books and board games.
 Children's corner in living room with a little basket of small toys and books.
 I can provide a travel cot, push chair and highchair on request.

-There is a small tv with a DVD player and a couple of DVDs- but no TV reception. some people manage to pick up wi-fi- BT if you have it.
+There is a small tv with a DVD player and a selection of DVDs- but no TV reception. some people manage to pick up wi-fi- BT if you have it.

 Well equipped kitchen- electric fan oven, gas burner hob.
 Micro wave, electric kettle, toaster, cafetiere, fridge-freezer, plenty of utensils...even a rolling pin.
 Fire blanket next to cooker.

 Bath room with power shower and deep bath- the water is heated by the stove and gets really hot, there is also an electric emersion heater for summer time.
-Hair dryer, iron, ironing board and drying rack.
-Towels on request.
+Hair dryer, iron, ironing board and drying rack. shampoo and hand wash provided.

 The house has three bedrooms.
 The main one has a double bed and vaulted ceiling- with views across to the mountains.
 Wardrobe and bedside table with lamp.